 Botanical Name: Zanthoxylum clava-herculis

-Common Name: Hercules’ club, Hercules-Club, Pepperwood, Southern Prickly Ash, Toothache Tree, Tickle Tongue
+Common Name: Hercules’ club, Hercules-Club, Pepperwood, Southern Prickly Ash, Toothache Tree, Tickle Tongue, Wild Orange

 Description: Ok, here is yet another super cool native tree that needs to be in your garden.
 Ya gotta know it’ll be interesting just by all the common names it goes by.

 Aromatic, spiny, round-crowned tree with spreading branches and tiny gland-dots on foliage, flowers, and fruit.
 It’s in the Rue/Citrus family.
-Can grow in sun to part shade.
+Can grow in sun, part sun, or part shade.
 Is native in these areas: Central Virginia to South Florida, west to East Texas, and north to Southeast Oklahoma.
-Its native habitat is fence rows, prairie, plains, meadows, pastures, and savannas.
+Its native habitat is fence rows, prairie, plains, sandy hammocks, meadows, pastures, and savannas.
 Grows 20-30′ tall x 12-15′ wide.
 Is deciduous.
+Grows fine in these soil types: clay, loam, sand.
+Drought tolerant after becoming established.

 The fragrant but tiny flowers are greenish white and appear in April and May.

 Hercules’ Club provides an excellent source of seeds and fruit for birds.
-Is the only Texas native host plant for the Giant Swallowtail Butterfly (Papilio cresphontes).
-Very valuable to wildlife.
+It is a larval host plant for the Giant Swallowtail Butterfly (Papilio cresphontes).
+The flowers attract butterflies.
+Very valuable native tree to wildlife.